owncloud/web-app-dicom-viewer/README.md

 ## Adding DICOM Viewer to your oCIS installation
-As administrator of an environment you can add custom web applications for your users.
-By adding DICOM Viewer you enable your users to take advantage of this web extension.
+As oCIS administrator, you can add custom web applications for your users.
+By adding the DICOM Viewer to the oCIS WebUI, you enable your users to take advantage of this web extension.

 TODO: following text is taken from general installation instructions, insert specific steps?